po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/Installing-MongoDB.md

 15. **NOTE**: No "b" at the end, simply `mongod`

-16. If mongod is still running, great job!
+16. If `mongod` is still running, great job!
 Now go ahead and open a new instace of Git Bash, and enter the command: `mongo`.
 This will initialize the Mongo Shell and allow you to begin entering commands via the Mongo Shell.
 Congratulations, you’ve installed MongoDB.
 Your instructor will take it from here.

-17. If mongod didn’t run, and instead your bash threw a "command not found" error, make sure you added MongoDB’s bin directory to your PATH variable (see step B.3).
+17. If `mongod` didn’t run, and instead your bash threw a "command not found" error, make sure you added MongoDB’s bin directory to your PATH variable (see step B.3).
 Then, close out git bash and try running mongod again.

-18. If mongod starts but closes after a series of prompts, make sure you created the data/db directory in your root.
+18. If `mongod` starts but closes after a series of prompts, make sure you created the data/db directory in your root.
 MongoDB cannot run without this directory (see steps 2.1-2.2).

-19. If you’re still encountering issues starting mongod, please ask for assistance from one of the TAs or the instructor.
+19. If you're still encountering issues when attempting to start `mongod`, please ask for assistance from a TA or the instructor.

 - - -

-## 3. Installing MongoDB on MacOS
+## Install MongoDB on macOS

-Use [the mongoDB Documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) as a reference if you encounter problems.
+Refer to the [MongoDB Documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) if you encounter problems.

-### Pre-requisites
+### Prerequisites

-* [XCode](https://developer.apple.com/xcode/) should have been installed as part of the pre-work.
+* [XCode](https://developer.apple.com/xcode/) should have been installed as part of the prework.
-* [Homebrew](https://brew.sh/) should have been installed as part of the pre-work.
+* [Homebrew](https://brew.sh/) should have been installed as part of the prework.

-### Installation
+### Install MongoDB

 Run the following commands:

 1. `brew tap mongodb/brew`

 2. `brew install mongodb-community@4.2` (The version may have changed.
-See [this guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#procedure) for the latest version to use with this command.)
+See the [MongoDB macOS installation guide](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#procedure) for the latest version to use with this command.)

 ### Run MongoDB as a Service